 - Quickly press the button on the remote control and hold it down a moment.
 If your car has a built-in button, then you'll need to have someone help you by pressing that button now.

-- Programing the remote to the machine only takes a second.
+- Programming the remote to the machine only takes a second.
 When the machine accepts the code, the light on the machine might flash for a brief moment, and you should hear an audible click.

 Yep, it's that easy!
-I don't know why the auto makers leave this step out, but that's really it.
+I don't know why the automakers leave this step out, but that's really it.

 I hope this helps, and if you have any questions, leave them in the comments below and I will try to walk you through it.

-Don't Hold the Learn Button Down
+Don't Hold the "Learn" Button Down

 If you do, it erases all of the programming and you'll have to re-program all the remote controls you have.